bwindels/exif-parser/README.md

 To get the node buffer or arraybuffer containing just the thumbnail, call ```result.getThumbnailBuffer()```

+# Running the unit tests

+Install `nodeunit` globally from npm if you haven't done so already.
+You can run the tests with `nodeunit test/test-*.js`.

 # Contributions

 I welcome external contributions through pull requests.
 If you do so, please try to refrain from using regular expressions.
 I have a particular distaste for them.
+Also, when fixing a bug please provide a regression unit test if it makes sense.